-As required by law, the external auditors verify the financial results of the company, the annual accounts and compliance with Belgian legislation.
+As required by law, the external auditors verify the financial results of the Company, the annual accounts and compliance with Belgian legislation.

 The external auditors report directly to the Audit Committee and to the Board of Directors.
 They are directly in contact with the Chairman of the Audit Committee and, if need be, with the Chairman of the Board of Directors.

-At least twice every year they will issue a report to the Audit Committee in which they will present their findings on the
+At least twice every year they will issue a report to the Audit Committee in which they will present their findings on the financial results or any irregularities.

-The external auditors are invited to attend every general meeting of shareholders, where they present their report on the annual accounts as well as any other report required by law in the case of certain transactions or under certain circumstances.
+The external auditors are invited to attend every General Meeting of shareholders, where they present their report on the annual accounts as well as any other report required by law in the case of certain transactions or under certain circumstances.